aaronmfparr/magus-static-express/README.md

 With that all done, an old school HTML site sitting in `public_html` can be served by this app.

 ## Why?
-I created this project as a resource for people following the instructions on my blog post [Using Git and PM2 to Manage a Node App](https://blog.houseofthemagus.com/house-infrastructure).
+I created this project as a resource for people reading [Using Git and PM2 to Manage a Node App](https://blog.houseofthemagus.com/house-infrastructure).